IN THIS ARTICLE:

 - Lithium: While used medicinally as a mood stabilizer, raw lithium metals and ions are used in battery and capacitor production.
 Can react violently with water.
 Highly flammable and corrosive.

-- Red Phosphorous: Also known as phosphine, it is used as a pesticide as well as in the manufacture of semiconductors, flame retardants, and incendiary weapons.
+- Red Phosphorous: Also known as phosphine, it is used as a pesticide as well as in the manufacture of semiconductors, flame retardants, and incendiary weaponry for military applications.
 Highly flammable, highly toxic, very corrosive, and environmentally hazardous.

 - Sodium: Used in metallurgy and industrial chemical applications as well as sodium vapor use in street lights.
 Reacts violently with water or moisture in the air.
 Highly toxic, flammable, and environmentally hazardous.